borgel/yabi/README.md

 If you'd like, say, some sort of _animation framework_, have a look at *BAF* [1], which I wrote as a higher level companion.

+Remember, perfect is the enemy of good enough.

 ### Future Features
 * Non-linear interpolation
 * An optimistic outlook on life